 Possible Defenses Against Driving Without a License Charges

-There are several defenses to a Florida no valid driver’s license charge including unlawful traffic stops, unlawfully being detained after the traffic stop, actually having a valid license, having a valid out of state license (which is common for those who do not live in Florida for the entire year), having a valid license from another country, and many more.
+There are several defenses to charges of driving without a license, including unlawful traffic stops, unlawfully being detained after the traffic stop, actually having a valid license, having a valid out of state license (which is common for those who do not live in Florida for the entire year), having a valid license from another country, and many more.

-Every case is unique, but a West Palm Beach unlicensed driver lawyer can review the facts and circumstances of the situation and determine how best to fight the charges and potentially having them dismissed or mitigated through a plea bargain.
+Every case is unique, but an unlicensed driver attorney in West Palm Beach can review the facts and circumstances of the situation and determine how best to fight the charges and potentially having them dismissed or mitigated through a plea bargain.

-If you have been arrested or cited for driving without a license in Broward County, Palm Beach County, Miami-Dade County, or anywhere in the State of Florida, contact an experienced West Palm Beach unlicensed driver lawyer to review the charges against you and determine what legal defenses and courses of action you might have at your disposal.
+If you have been arrested or cited for driving without a license, you should work with an experienced West Palm Beach unlicensed driver lawyer to review the charges against you and determine what legal defenses and courses of action you might have at your disposal.
+There are many ways that our team members could help, so reach out today to learn more about your options.